SheepwormJM/Learning-bioinformatics---manipulating-data/README.md

 Some maybe useful websites:
 https://regex101.com/ This lets you test regular expressions - which you can then put into awk and grep etc. Note that it requires the regular expression ONLY.
 Not the apostrophes either side, nor the rest of the command....

+Check out this website for linux, and this page for bash: https://linuxhandbook.com/tag/bash-beginner/